mcsrainbow/mcsrainbow.github.io/en/2021/12/notes-from-peak-secrets-from-the-new-science-of-expertise/index.md

-# Notes from 'PEAK: Secrets from the New Science of Expertise'
+# Notes from "PEAK: Secrets from the New Science of Expertise"

 The core elements of deliberate practice include focus, feedback and fix, stepping out of the comfort zone, extensive training, and mentorship.